andreasplado/Phonebook/README.md

 The port number of your application port or address might be different!
 To show data in client-side application you must edit App.config endpoint URL-s.

+## TODO:

+Find host space in cloud with HTTPS support.
+Login with authentication system.
+Some minor changes, in desktop application.

+MUST BE:
+Can make phone calls to cellphones.